 If a plea is entered 14 days after the first hearing, for example, the maximum level of reduction is just 20% or one-fifth of the sentence.
-For indictable offences, the limit for a guilty plea to be made is within 28 days after the prosecutor has stated compliance with section 3 of CPIA 1996 and serving disclosure.
+For indictable offences (cases brought to a jury), the limit for a guilty plea to be made is within 28 days after the prosecutor has stated compliance with section 3 of CPIA 1996 and serving disclosure.
 However, the decision is ultimately in the hands of the Judge, who has the discretion to apply whatever credit is deemed appropriate.

 After these times, there is a sliding scale of credit applied.
 This goes down to one-tenth on the first day of the trial and to zero if entered during the course of the trial.
-In theory, the ten per cent could be given if the plea is issued after the opening speeches on the first day, but prior to any witness evidence being heard.
+In theory, the 10% reduction could be given if the plea is issued after the opening speeches on the first day, but prior to any witness evidence being heard.

 If the accused does not want to plead guilty, then it’s essential for the solicitor to regularly inform the Court throughout the trial of the reasons why the client’s plea is not guilty.

 A court can also make ancillary orders on a defendant if they are found guilty and convicted of a manslaughter offence.
 These are extra elements of punishment that can be added to a sentence and include additional restrictions or requirements that can affect a dependent’s finances, your property or business or financial activity.

 Ancillary orders that are typically added to the penalty for those who are found to be guilty of manslaughter include: